Forescout/eyeExtend-Connect/Crytica Security/README.md

 ## Before You Begin

-- Confirm that the Forescout **Connect** module and **Connect web service** are enabled.
+- Confirm that the Forescout **Connect** module and app's **Web Service Enabled**.
-- Ensure Crytica Security can reach the Connect web-service endpoint over the network.
+- Ensure Crytica Security can reach the Connect API endpoint (https://<ip>/connect/v1/hosts) over the network.
-- Obtain the Connect web-service credentials for the Crytica Security integration.
+- Obtain the Connect API credentials for the Crytica Security integration.
   These credentials are managed in Forescout Connect "Web Service Authentication".
 - Ensure Crytica Security sends the IP address that Forescout uses for the endpoint.
 A message with an unknown or malformed IP cannot be applied to an endpoint.